Q: How bad can a book get and still get 4.5 stars and hundreds of rave reviews on Amazon?

 “Hold on,” you say, “sexywhat?”
 Well, here is, roughly, Rylee Adamson’s problem-solving flowchart:

-1. Fuck it, or pretend that I will if I get what I want.
+- Fuck it, or pretend that I will if I get what I want.

-2. Kill it.
+- Kill it.

-3. Deus ex machina.
+- Deus ex machina.

 Allow me to list a few choice examples:

-• Shortly after meeting with her clients, she runs into O’Shea (first name Liam, mentioned early on and then never again).
+- Shortly after meeting with her clients, she runs into O’Shea (first name Liam, mentioned early on and then never again).
 Rather than ignore him and drive off like she’s done for the past ten years, she walks up to him and kisses him—not a peck on the cheek, but a slobbering let’s-see-what-he-had-for-lunch kiss—because apparently that’s how Rylee’s BFF and ex-housemate Milly-the-witch-cum-sex-goddess solves all her problems, and Rylee wants to find out if it really works.
 To her delight, and the reader’s disbelief, it does.

-• Early in the novel, Rylee drives from Bismarck, North Dakota to an unspecified location in the New Mexico desert overnight, with a four-hour break (which is perfectly doable, according to Google Maps).
+- Early in the novel, Rylee drives from Bismarck, North Dakota to an unspecified location in the New Mexico desert overnight, with a four-hour break (which is perfectly doable, according to Google Maps).
 Shortly thereafter, back in North Dakota, she has a conversation with O’Shea in which he reveals, to her great concern, that in the past six months, no fewer than three children have been abducted within a two-day drive of Bismarck.

-• Modern technology consistently fails in Rylee’s presence: she uses an “older style cell phone” because “if [she] held it just right it didn’t crap out on [her] too often” (it craps out about a page later), and the GPS tracker O’Shea has planted on her car only works intermittently.
+As Rylee just demonstrated, a two-day drive from Bismarck covers most of the lower 48 and the inhabited parts of Canada.
+According to the National Center for Missing and Exploited Children, there are around 60,000 non-family abductions every year in the US, so O’Shea’s number is off by a factor of 10,000.
+But what’s four orders of magnitude amongst friends? - Modern technology consistently fails in Rylee’s presence: she uses an “older style cell phone” because “if [she] held it just right it didn’t crap out on [her] too often” (it craps out about a page later), and the GPS tracker O’Shea has planted on her car only works intermittently.
 Yet her friend Kyle “the best hacker in town” Jacobs doesn’t mind her coming over, which she apparently does with some regularity, and when she spends several hours at his house, nothing untoward happens to his equipment.

-• Rylee is supposed to be immune to most magic, but when an aphrodisiac spell which was cast on O’Shea rubs off on her (literally!), she barely manages to resist long enough to jump into a bathtub filled with salt water—because apparently, salt nullifies magic, a fact which was mentioned a few chapters earlier but is never mentioned again in the remaining half of the novel.
+- Rylee is supposed to be immune to most magic, but when an aphrodisiac spell which was cast on O’Shea rubs off on her (literally!), she barely manages to resist long enough to jump into a bathtub filled with salt water—because apparently, salt nullifies magic, a fact which was mentioned a few chapters earlier but is never mentioned again in the remaining half of the novel.
 Probably because the climactic fight would have been much shorter and a lot less interesting if Rylee had thought to bring along half a pound of salt in a paper bag.
 Or, you know, dunked herself and her clothes in brine and… oh, wait.
 She did.
 And then rinsed it off.

-• At one point, Rylee and O’Shea are confronted by a troll (you know he’s a mean bastard because he’s six feet tall).
+- At one point, Rylee and O’Shea are confronted by a troll (you know he’s a mean bastard because he’s six feet tall).
 A learning experience: did you know that trolls have a split tongue and that their two penises hang to mid-thigh when flaccid?
 Well now you do, because said troll is stroking himself and matter-of-factly informing Rylee of his intent to rape her, which she says she would very much enjoy (quote: “You know, I’ve always wondered what a double whammy would be like”).
 She succeeds in distracting him long enough to grab his luxated eyeball, which, despite hanging out of its socket, “roved up and down [her] body”.

-• As Rylee and O’Shea approach the location in which India is being held, they are attacked by harpies (or Harpy’s, according to Mayer).
+- As Rylee and O’Shea approach the location in which India is being held, they are attacked by harpies (or Harpy’s, according to Mayer).
 The harpies are momentarily distracted by the arrival of two FBI vans, whose occupants they proceed to eviscerate.
 Rylee and O’Shea then escape by luring the harpies toward a herd of unicorns, who attack the harpies and quickly kill them by repeatedly stabbing them with their horns.
 Think about it for a minute.
 Harpies fly.
 Unicorns don’t.
 It’s like a squadron of Stukas took on a Roman legion and the Romans won.

 By the way, we have now established that the unicorns a) are the harpies’ sworn enemies; b) live only a few miles away; c) can slaughter them in minutes; and yet, they have never bothered to run over and exterminate them.